kbr/fritzconnection/docs/sources/introduction.rst

     FRITZ_IP_ADDRESS = '169.254.1.1'
     FRITZ_TCP_PORT = 49000
+    FRITZ_TLS_PORT = 49443
     FRITZ_USERNAME = 'dslf-config'

 The ip-adress is a fallback-value common to every fritzbox-router, regardless of the individual configuration.
-In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a mesh or connected by LAN building multiple WLAN access-points) the option ``-i`` (for the command line) or the keyword-parameter ``address`` (module usage) is required to address the router, otherwise it is not defined which one of the devices will respond.
+In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a Mesh or connected by LAN building multiple WLAN access-points) the option ``-i`` (for the command line) or the keyword-parameter ``address`` (module usage) is required to address the router, otherwise it is not defined which one of the devices will respond.

 Command line inspection